 Hanukkah is a beautiful Jewish holiday steeped in faith and ancient history.
-Nationalities celebrate it annually, paying tribute to their ancestors and events that happened many years ago.
+It is annually for eight days, beginning on the 25th day of Kislev according to the Hebrew calendar, which usually falls in December.
+People of all nationalities celebrate it, paying tribute to their ancestors and events that happened many years ago.
 Learn more about it and join the celebrations!

 History

-Hanukkah lasts for 8 days.
-The roots of the holiday can be traced back to the 2nd century BC.
-After the reign of Alexander the Great, the holy lands were seized by the Seleucids, and their leader, the dictator Antiochus Epiphanes, hated Jewish values.
-He forbade observing the traditions to which the people were accustomed: the study of the Torah, the circumcision of infants, the celebration of Shabbat … Gradually, the Jews rebelled, an uprising took place.
-They managed to overcome aggression, but many temples and holy places were destroyed.
+Hanukkah, also known as the Festival of Lights, lasts for 8 days and its roots can be traced back to the 2nd century BC.
+After the reign of Alexander the Great, the holy lands were seized by the Seleucids and their leader, the dictator Antiochus Epiphanes, who hated Jewish values.
+He forbade the traditions to which the people were accustomed, such as the study of the Torah, the circumcision of infants, and the celebration of Shabbat.
+Gradually, the Jews rebelled, and an uprising took place.
+They managed to overcome their oppressors, but many temples and holy places were destroyed.

-The Jews, tired of the bloody war, climbed the Temple Mount.
-They were victorious and wanted to consecrate the Jerusalem Temple.
-His face brought tears – only a jug of lamp oil remained intact.
-Surprisingly, there was so little substance that burning would be enough for one day, but miraculously it shone for 8 days.
-The believers were amazed, but during this time they managed to clear the place and prepare fresh oil.
-The event was the beginning of the holiday!
+The Jews, exhausted by the bloody war, climbed the Temple Mount and were victorious.
+When they wanted to consecrate the Jerusalem Temple, they were brought to tears: only a single jug of lamp oil remained intact.
+There was so little left that burning it would have been enough for just one day, but miraculously it shone for 8 days.
+The believers were amazed, but during this time they managed to clear the temple and prepare fresh oil.
+This event was the beginning of the holiday!

 Interesting facts

-- not mentioned in the Torah – the holy book;
+- Hanukkah is not mentioned in the Torah, the holy book.

-- today it is considered one of the main ones for Jews, but this was not always the case;
+- Today, it is considered one of the main holidays for Jews, but this was not always the case.

-- on each day of the celebration, a new candle is lit;
+- On each day of the celebration, a new candle is lit on the menorah, a special candelabrum.

-- today it is not customary to sing songs or hymns, but there are exceptions for children;
+- Today, it is not customary to sing songs or hymns during Hanukkah, but there are exceptions for children.

 Weekday | Month | Day | Year |